teldufalsari/oodav/README.md

+# Oodav
+v 0.1

-A Snake game, but snake does shit (!)
+The Snake game, but with some funny features.

+Eat tomatoes, do not eat shit and avoid walls.

+## Controls
+* arrows = movement direction
+* esc = pause